erics273/learning-angular4-with-timely/07-creating-a-component-with-data-binding.md

 You did such a great job with the last component, that you don't want to lose your momentum.
 You choose to take the next step and try out something harder.
-You choose to replace the login card with an AngularJS component.
+You choose to create the login card with an Angular component.

 ![timely - the login box](https://tiy-corp-train.github.io/newline-media/learning-angular-with-timely/login-box-highlighted.png)